Substance Abuse In The LGBTQ+ Community: Risk Factors & Treatment

 Cognitive Behavioral Therapy

-Cognitive Behavioral Therapy (CBT) is effective in gay and bisexual men, as well as the general population.
+Cognitive behavioral therapy (CBT) has been proven to be effective in treating LGBTQ+ people, as well as the general population.

 This evidence-based treatment maintains that thoughts, feelings, and behaviors are closely connected and can influence one another.